Stopping filariasis dead in its tracks - Guyana Chronicle

 Dr. Moses explained that the conditions of LF may be asymptomatic, acute or chronic.
 While there are no external manifestations for the asymptomatic conditions, the body’s lymphatic system may still be affected.

-And even though someone may be infected, it may take many years before it develops into a chronic condition, which includes the external manifestations of: lymphoedema (tissue swelling), elephantiasis (skin/tissue thickening) of limbs and hydrocele (scrotal swelling).
+And even though someone may be infected, it may take many years before it develops into chronic conditions.

 Attesting to this was Ajay’s 37-year-old daughter, Molly (not real name) who related that he had been infected for more than 20 years, as said by his doctors, before his leg began swelling.